top of page

 • Socialization - introducing your puppy to other animals

-• Habituation - introducing your puppy to sights, sounds, surfaces, and objects
+• Habituation - introducing your puppy to sights, sounds, surfaces, handling, and objects

-• Every interaction you have with your puppy is training, whether you are officially training, or not!
+• Every interaction with your puppy is training, whether you are officially training or not!

-Most people use the word “socialization” to mean all of these things, together.
+Most people use “socialization” to mean all these things together.
 If you are going to DIY your puppy's socialization, this article is a great place to start.
 (Most people either do no socializing or accidentally do it too much or too intensely, inadvertently scaring their puppy, so if a skilled trainer isn't helping, be sure to click that link.)

 Use the socialization checklist from Dr. Sophia Yin as a guide.
 Add hair dryers and prioritize babies, infants, and other dogs.
 She included Ugg boots because they scared one of her puppies but that line could apply to any clothing that looks unusual, including costumes or winter gear.